Rades98/FluentTesting/docs/elastic/elastic.md

 # Elasticsearch
 To use elasticsearch use extension method on `IApplicationFactoryBuilder` named `UseElasticSearch` with delegate containing `ConfigurationBuilder` and `ElasticSearchContainerSettings`.
 This will allow you to run elasticsearch in docker and register it within your fixture as follows.
-This extension lives in package: `Testing.Elasticsearch`
+This extension lives in package: `FluentTesting.Elasticsearch`

 ```csharp
 .UseElasticsearch((configuration, elasticSettings) =>